 Ferrovial is currently involved in several appeals against taxes claimed in Spanish tax audit assessments.
-The most significant appeals relate to corporate income tax and value added tax of Group companies for the fiscal years 2002 to 2011, which have a total value of €246 million.
+The most significant appeals relate to corporate income tax and value added tax of Group companies for the fiscal years 2002 to 2011, which have a total value of $\in$ 260 million.
 Final payment of these taxes has been deferred until the end of the court proceedings, which are expected to last, between 8 and 10 years.
-Although based on legal opinions requested to legal advisers there are sufficient legal arguments to support its position on appeal, Ferrovial has registered a complete reserve for such proceedings.
+Although based on legal opinions requested to legal advisers there are sufficient legal arguments to support its position on appeal, Ferrovial, with a conservative approach, has registered enough reserve for such proceedings.